RatioPBC/epi-viewpoint/README.md

 ### Creating users

-Unless you used the "Deploy to Heroku" button, you must create the first admin user manually (see the docs for `Epicenter.Release.create_user`).
+Unless you used the "Deploy to Heroku" button, you must create the first admin user manually (see the docs for `EpiViewpoint.Release.create_user`).
 After that, you can log in as that admin user and create other users.

 ### Exporting Data